indra-ehep/KinFit_Skim/CBA_Skim/README.md

 #### SkimAna::Notify()

 The Notify method is called once the input file is read by SkimAna.
 Various attributes and switches are also set at the time of reading the file.
 Most importantly for 2016 the type input file is identified at this stage for preVFP or postVFP,  thus the corresponding swtiches are set green.
+Another important tasks is the calculation luminosity weight which takes into account the normlization of inclusive and exclusive samples of Z/gamma + jets and W + jets.
+The objects to calculate the event pileup weight is loaded in this method via `LoadPU()`.
 The association of classes is shown below.

 ```mermaid
 classDiagram